 It is critical to maximize the water reliability benefits of drought-resilient and sustainable water supplies, such as the Carlsbad Desalination Project, during drought conditions to help support California's economy and quality of life.
-That's why I support modifications to the Emergency Regulation to allow water agencies to meet reduction targets through a combination of conservation and sustainable drinking water supplies, such as desalination, potable reuse and long-term transfers of conserved water.

-This balanced, more flexible approach to drought management will help save water now given our current supply challenge and better prepare California for future droughts.
+That's why the Santa Fe Irrigation District supports modifications to the Emergency Regulation to allow water agencies to meet reduction targets through a combination of conservation and sustainable drinking water supplies, such as desalination, potable reuse and long-term transfers of conserved water.
+This is a more balanced, more flexible approach to drought management that will help save water now given our current supply challenge and better prepare California for future droughts.